AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 * 2a.
 The index is invalid.

   * 2a1.
-CLInic shows an error message about invalid index format.
+CLInic shows an error message.

     Use case resumes at step 2.

+**Use case: UC03 - View patient medicines**

+**MSS**

+1. Clinic manager chooses to view a patient's medicines.
+2. Clinic manager enters the patient index.
+3. CLInic displays the patient's medicines.

+   Use case ends.

+**Extensions**

+* 2a.
+The index is invalid.

+  * 2a1.
+CLInic shows an error message.

+    Use case resumes at step 2.

+* 3a.
+The patient has no medicines.

+  * 3a1.
+CLInic indicates that the patient has no medicines recorded.

+    Use case ends.

+**Use case: UC04 - Log a visit**

+**MSS**

+1. Clinic manager chooses to log a visit for a patient.
+2. Clinic manager enters the patient index.
+3. CLInic logs today's date for the patient and displays confirmation.

+   Use case ends.

+**Extensions**

+* 2a.
+The index is invalid.

+  * 2a1.
+CLInic shows an error message.

+    Use case resumes at step 2.

+* 3a.
+A visit for today is already recorded for the patient.

+  * 3a1.
+CLInic indicates that today's visit has already been logged.

+    Use case ends.

+**Use case: UC05 - Display visit dates**

+**MSS**

+1. Clinic manager chooses to display a patient's visit dates.
+2. Clinic manager enters the patient index.
+3. CLInic displays recorded visit dates for the patient.

+   Use case ends.

+**Extensions**

+* 2a.
+The index is invalid.

+  * 2a1.
+CLInic shows an error message.

+    Use case resumes at step 2.

+* 3a.
+The patient has no recorded dates.

+  * 3a1.
+CLInic indicates that the patient has no recorded dates.

+    Use case ends.

+**Use case: UC06 - Edit patient information**

+**MSS**

+1. Clinic manager chooses to edit a patient.
+2. Clinic manager enters the patient index and the fields to modify.
+3. CLInic updates the patient information and displays confirmation.
+4. CLInic displays the updated patient list.

+   Use case ends.

+**Extensions**

+* 2a.
+The index is invalid.

+  * 2a1.
+CLInic shows an error message.

+    Use case resumes at step 2.

 * 2b.
-No fields are provided for editing.
+The patient information has invalid format.

   * 2b1.
-CLInic shows an error message indicating at least one field must be provided.
+CLInic shows an error message.

     Use case resumes at step 2.

 * 2c.
-The index is out of range.
+The edited patient would be identical to another existing patient.

   * 2c1.
-CLInic shows an error message about invalid patient index.
+CLInic shows an error message.

     Use case resumes at step 2.

-* 2d.
-The new field values have invalid format.
+**Use case: UC07 - Find patients by name**

+**MSS**

+1. Clinic manager chooses to find patients by name.
+2. Clinic manager enters one or more search keywords.
+3. CLInic displays list of matching patients.

+   Use case ends.

+**Extensions**

+* 2a.
+The search keywords are empty.

-  * 2d1.
-CLInic shows an error message about the specific invalid field.
+  * 2a1.
+CLInic shows an error message.

     Use case resumes at step 2.

-* 2e.
-The edited patient would be identical to an existing patient.

-  * 2e1.
-CLInic shows an error message about duplicate patient.
+* 3a.
+No patients match the search keywords.

+  * 3a1.
+CLInic indicates that no patients match the search criteria.

-    Use case resumes at step 2.
+    Use case ends.

-**Use case: UC05 - Find patients by doctor**
+**Use case: UC08 - Find patients by doctor**

 **MSS**

-1. Clinic manager requests to find patients by doctor using the finddoc command
+1. Clinic manager chooses to find patients by doctor.
-2. Clinic manager enters doctor names
+2. Clinic manager enters one or more search keywords.
-3. CLInic displays matching patients
+3. CLInic displays list of matching patients.

    Use case ends.

 **Extensions**

 * 2a.
-The doctor names are empty.
+The search keywords are empty.

   * 2a1.
-CLInic shows an error message about invalid command format.
+CLInic shows an error message.

-      Use case resumes at step 1.
+    Use case resumes at step 2.

 * 3a.
-No patients are seen by a doctor with that name.
+No patients match the search keywords.

   * 3a1.
-CLInic shows "0 patients listed!" message.
+CLInic indicates that no patients match the search criteria.

     Use case ends.

-**Use case: UC06 - Find patients by medicine**
+**Use case: UC09 - Find patients by medicine**

 **MSS**

-1. Clinic manager requests to find patients by medicine using the findmed command
+1. Clinic manager chooses to find patients by medicine.
-2. Clinic manager enters medicine names
+2. Clinic manager enters one or more search keywords (or `none`).
-3. CLInic displays matching patients
+3. CLInic displays list of matching patients.

    Use case ends.

 **Extensions**

 * 2a.
-The medicine names are empty.
+The search keywords are empty.

   * 2a1.
-CLInic shows an error message about invalid command format.
+CLInic shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

 * 3a.
-No patients match the medicine criteria.
+No patients match the search keywords.

   * 3a1.
-CLInic shows "0 patients listed!" message.
+CLInic indicates that no patients match the search criteria.

     Use case ends.

-**Use case: UC07 - Delete a patient**
+**Use case: UC10 - Delete a patient**

 **MSS**

-1. Clinic manager requests to delete a patient using the delete command
+1. Clinic manager chooses to delete a patient.
-2. Clinic manager enters the patient index
+2. Clinic manager enters the patient index.
-3. CLInic removes the patient from the system
+3. CLInic removes the patient and displays confirmation.
-4. CLInic removes patient and displays success message
+4. CLInic displays the updated patient list.

    Use case ends.

 **Extensions**

 * 2a.
-The index is invalid (not a positive integer).
+The index is invalid.

   * 2a1.
-CLInic shows an error message about invalid index format.
+CLInic shows an error message.

     Use case resumes at step 2.

-* 2b.
-The index is out of range.

-  * 2b1.
-CLInic shows an error message about invalid patient index.

-    Use case resumes at step 2.

-**Use case: UC08 - View a patient**
+**Use case: UC11 - Viewing help**

 **MSS**

-1. Clinic manager requests to view a patient using the view command
+1. Clinic manager chooses to view help.
-2. Clinic manager enters the patient index
-3. CLInic displays information about that patient
+2. CLInic displays the help URL.

    Use case ends.

+**Use case: UC02 - List all patients**

+**MSS**

+1. Clinic manager chooses to list all patients.
+2. CLInic displays list of all patients.

+   Use case ends.

 **Extensions**

 * 2a.
-The index is invalid (not a positive integer).
+There are no patients in the system.

   * 2a1.
-CLInic shows an error message about invalid index format.
+CLInic displays an empty list.

-      Use case resumes at step 2.
+    Use case ends.

-* 2b.
-The index is out of range.

-    * 2b1.
-CLInic shows an error message about invalid patient index.
+**Use case: UC13 - Clear all entries**

+**MSS**

+1. Clinic manager chooses to clear all patient entries.
+2. CLInic clears all patient data and displays confirmation.

-      Use case resumes at step 2.
+   Use case ends.

 ### Non-Functional Requirements